 The iPhone 7 and iPhone 7 Plus are outstanding successors and they’re already getting solid reviews from critics and the general public.
 They are two of the best phones on the market but like any phone, they have their flaws.

-It’s early but we’re already hearing about iPhone 7 problems with the regular model and the iPhone 7 Plus.
+Over the past few weeks we’ve been hearing about iPhone 7 problems plaguing the 4.7-inch model and the iPhone 7 Plus.
 We expect complaints about iPhone 7 problems to pickup in the weeks ahead as devices start shipping out around the world.

 Today, we want to take a look at the current state of iPhone 7 Plus and iPhone 7 problems.
 We also want to make sure that you’re prepared for the future, just in case you run into an issue with your iPhone 7 model.